DEVOTIONALS

 the proper boundaries they need to establish for themselves.

-I pray that they will see that I have established the right
+I pray that they will see that I have established Your limits

-limits for myself so that my example may lead them to You.”
+for myself, so that my example may lead them to You.”

 About Don Woodruff